Myframework

 Why We Need Emotion Control

-Ever been stuck in a loop of anxiety, anger, or sadness?
-The problems keep coming up when we fight them, suppress them, or try to pretend they don’t exist, if we go the other way around – ignoring them doesn’t work as well.
+The problems keep coming up when we fight them, suppress them, or try to pretend they don't exist, they don't work at all.

 The truth is, emotions like anxiety, anger, and sadness aren’t the enemy, they’re signals from your body trying to tell you something important.
 The better way is, to acknowledge these tough feelings, understand them, and give yourself the permission to feel without being consumed by them.